rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 ### Correlation id

 In the method presented above we suggest creating a callback queue for every RPC call.
-That's pretty inefficient, but fortunately it's easy to improve - let's create a single callback queue per client.
+That's pretty inefficient, but fortunately there is a better way - let's create a single callback queue per client.

 That raises a new issue, having received a response in that queue it's not clear to which request the response belongs.
 That's when the `correlation_id` property is used.
-We're going to set it to a random value for every request.
+We're going to set it to a unique value for every request.
 Later, when we receive a message in the callback queue we'll look at this property, and based on that we'll be able to match a response with a request.
-If we see an unknown `correlation_id` value, we may safely discard the message - it doesn't belong to any of our requests.
+If we see an unknown `correlation_id` value, we may safely discard the message - it doesn't belong to our requests.

 ### Summary